shaqtsui/apps/resources/cms/md/clojure.md

 ## Collection

 ### Sequence Abstraction
+A view of data, must rely on concrete collection data type some data's view is it's self e.g. pair & list coll? = true normally no additional space required
+All collections, include non-sequential(seq? = false), can have a sequence view.
+Implementations can be: Cons, PersistentList, PersistentVector$ChunkedSeq, PersistentArrayMap$Seq, APersistentMap$KeySeq ...
 Support: cons, car(first), cdr(rest)
 The base of: filter, map, for, doseq, take, partition …
 All collections provide Sequence abstraction to navigate its content